Brick Walls and AdS/CFT: Discussion

-Of course, for these italicized statements to be less than vague, we would need to specify what might be meant by the `matter-gravity split' in a string-theory context.
+Of course, for these italicised statements to be less than vague, we would need to specify what might be meant by the `matter-gravity split' in a string-theory context.
 We have to admit that we presently do not have a clear answer to this but would make the following remarks: First (cf. especially Note (ii) in \cite{Kay:2007rx}) the splitting between matter and gravity is only expected to be an approximate notion which only makes sense (well) below the Planck energy.
-Secondly, in a more physically realistic string theory (where, say there are compact `extra' dimensions which are small) then we can, of course, identify, at low energies, in a field-theoretic approximation involving a Kaluza-Klein reduced supergravity theory etc., what are photons, electrons etc. (i.e.\ matter) and what are gravitons (gravity) etc. Thirdly, as Susskind \cite{Susskind:1994vu} has argued, we expect a black hole to correspond in the weak string-coupling limit to states of very long strings so it seems plausible that such states of very long strings should get lumped together as part of the gravitational field.
+Secondly, in a more physically realistic string theory (where, say, there are compact `extra' dimensions which are small) then we can, of course, identify, at low energies, in a field-theoretic approximation involving a Kaluza-Klein reduced supergravity theory etc., what are photons, electrons etc. (i.e.\ matter) and what are gravitons (gravity) etc. Thirdly, as Susskind \cite{Susskind:1994vu} has argued, we expect a (far from extremal) black hole to correspond in the weak string-coupling limit to a very long string so it seems plausible that such states of very long strings should get lumped together as part of the gravitational field. (\textit{Added note:} Since the first version of this paper was written, one of us has recently pursued the implications of the matter-gravity entanglement hypothesis adopting a view about the nature of the matter-gravity split consistent with this expectation, i.e. that in a black hole equilibrium state there is, in an appropriate weak-string coupling limit, a rough correspondence: \textit{gravity} $\leftrightarrow$ \textit{long string}; \textit{matter} $\leftrightarrow$ \textit{atmosphere of small strings} \cite{Kay:thermality, Kay:stringy, Kay:morestring} with promising results.)
 Finally, it is tempting to wonder if one can, naively, make the identification: \textit{open strings} $\leftrightarrow$ \textit{matter}; \textit{closed strings} $\leftrightarrow$ \textit{gravity}.
-But it is then not clear how this would fit with our above remark about long strings.
-We should also remark that there may be more than one way of realizing a splitting between closed and open strings in the bulk.
+But it is then not clear how this would fit with our above remark about long strings etc. We should also remark that there may be more than one way of realizing a splitting between closed and open strings in the bulk.
 In fact, quite aside from the fact that such a splitting can of course anyway only make sense in an approximate way at weak string coupling, there may also possibly be alternative dual (now really in the sense of equivalent!) descriptions of the bulk theory in which the parts of the theory which are identified as closed-string and open-string sectors are different.
 For example, IY Park \cite{Park:1999xz} has argued for a dual (i.e. equivalent) description of the bulk theory in which, rather than a Type IIB theory, it is a theory with open strings (some with fully Neumann boundary condistions) as well as closed strings and D-branes.

 As a final remark on this issue: it may be that what we need to do is turn things around and simply {\it define} ${\cal A}_{\mathrm{matter}}$ to be the Rehren dual (see Subsection \ref{subsect:dual}) of the *-algebra of the Maldacena boundary CFT.